Programme/Approved Electives for 2020/21

 Intended Learning Outcomes

-Write short, simple passages about themselves or own activities using Hiragana. will be achieved by assessments: 1,2Read simple sentences written in Hiragana. will be achieved by assessments: 1,2Use simple phrases and sentences to describe their own immediate surroundings. will be achieved by assessments: 1,2,3Understand familiar words and basic phrases concerning their immediate surroundings when people speak slowly and clearly. will be achieved by assessments: 3,4Ask and answer simple questions on very familiar topics. will be achieved by assessments: 1,2,3,4recognize and act upon cultural differences encountered in everyday situations and demonstrate knowledge of common traditions will be achieved by assessments: 1,2,3develop and reflect upon strategies for successful language learning will be achieved by assessments: 1
+Write short, simple passages about themselves or own activities using Hiragana: 2Use simple phrases and sentences to describe their own immediate surroundings: 1,2Understand familiar words and basic phrases concerning their immediate surroundings when people speak slowly and clearly: 1,2Ask and answer simple questions on very familiar topics: 1,2recognize and act upon cultural differences encountered in everyday situations and demonstrate knowledge of common traditions: 2Read simple sentences written in Hiragana: 2

 Description of Module Assessment